 COVID 19 AND THE CANADIAN CONSERVATION CORPS

 If there’s one thing nature teaches us, it’s how to adapt.
 At the Canadian Wildlife Federation, we’re adapting to the realities of keeping the Canadian Conservation Corps on track while operating within COVID 19 restrictions.
-That means we’re still recruiting for upcoming programs scheduled for 2020-21 that will be delivered once we get the green light to gather program participants together.
+That means we’re still recruiting for upcoming programs scheduled for 2021 while adjusting programming elements, travel and adventure journeys to ensure we’re in compliance with provincial guidelines.
+Our goal is to keep participants and staff safe while still delivering a once-in-a-lifetime experience.
 Nature continues to require young, idealistic allies interested in conservation in Canada, so don’t put your goals of joining the Canadian Conservation Corps on hold.
 Sign up today and be ready to hit the ground running!

 Who is Eligible for the Program